sercant/critique/docs/api.md

 ### user-ratings

-Returns the ratings sent to the user `GET`.
+Returns the ratings sent to the user via `GET`.

 #### GET /link-relations/ratings